asukiaaa/KawashimaProjects/Output4LedsOn9Modes/README.md

-# OutputLedGage
+# Output4LedsOn9Modes
-An arduino project to control a gage which has multiple led modules.
+A project to control 4 leds as an output module.

 # Requirement
 [HaLakeKitFirst](https://github.com/nyampass/HaLakeKitFirst-Library)